 Feltner and her team started Kentucky Homeplace to bridge the gap between rural communities and the healthcare system.
 The program pairs participating patients with community health workers that live and work in their communities.
 But these health workers are not just home nurses, they are true population health advocates.
 The healthcare professionals address social determinants of health by helping with everything from medical appointment scheduling and transportation to getting nutritious and healthy food.

-This growth and expansion of community health positions necessitates tools to help advocates, the health organizations that employ them, keep track of patients and referral resources.
+This growth and expansion of community health positions necessitate tools to help advocates, the health organizations that employ them, keep track of patients and referral resources.

 Here at Healthify, we are proud to aid providers and community health workers in continuing care outside of the office with our leading database of community resources, assessing and analyzing social determinants, and care coordination.

-Improving the health of our rural communities requires we address their social needs, as well as medical conditions.
+Improving the health of our rural communities requires us to address social needs, as well as medical conditions.
 Through community-based advocates and truly coordinated care, we can improve the health of those isolated in rural communities.

-If you're interested in learning more about how Healthify can help your organization, click the button below and we would love to speak with you!
+If you're interested in learning more about how Healthify can help your organization, click the button below.
+We would love to speak with you!